Lime Treatment - Unplanted Drying Beds

 • landslides in the rainy season

 In this system, there is a possibility of health hazards, by damaging the skin and causing burns for those who are involved in this activity.
 Gloves were worn when handling lime.
 Gloves have been issued to workers who are handling sludge or chemicals (lime or chlorine) and Eye protection also have been issued to workers who are handling chemicals (lime or chlorine).
 Forum has mitigated this risk through proper use of PPE.
 Besides these, there is a provision of water containing vinegar for washing.
-If dry lime is spilled on the skin, then it has to be brushed away as much of the lime as possible.
+If dry lime is spilled on the skin, then it has to be brushed away as much of the lime as possible before it causes burns.

 - Safely managed faecal sludge with chemical & biological treatment technique and environmentally friendly.